-It is essential that the staff member is able to provide evidence to support the concern.
+It is essential for the staff member to provide evidence to support the concern.

-It is perfectly legitimate for any staff member to seek advice from a trade union to which they belong as to how a complaint should be made, or to ask that union to make the complaint on their behalf.
+It is perfectly legitimate for any staff member to seek advice from a trade union to which they belong as to how a complaint shoul be made, or to ask that union to make the complaint on their behalf.